Non-surgical Treatments for Ankylosing Spondylitis

 - Physical therapy: Physical therapy teaches the patient exercises designed to strengthen back muscles, improve posture, and increase flexibility and range of motion.
 A physical therapist can also teach you techniques to enhance breathing since reduced lung function is a possible side effect of ankylosing spondylitis.

 - Self-care techniques: Activities that help to alleviate stiffness include taking a warm bath or shower, gentle stretching movements performed in bed before rising or aquatics such as swimming.

-- Bracing: A thoracolumbar sacral orthotic (TLSO) is a jacket-like, sleeveless brace that stabilizes the thoracic-lumbar-sacral spinal regions.
-It may be worn for 3 months or more, depending on your condition and the severity of the spinal fracture and deformity.
+- A thoracolumbar sacral orthotic (TLSO) is a jacket-like, sleeveless brace that stabilizes the thoracic-lumbar-sacral spinal regions.
+It may be worn for 3 months or more, depending on your condition and the severity of the spinal fracture and and potential for progressive deformity.

-- Halo brace: This treatment is used for cervical fractures, and it's considered a form of spinal traction.
+- A halo brace is used for cervical fractures, and it's considered a form of spinal traction.
 The apparatus immobilizes the cervical spine by placement of pins into the skull secured to a metal ring—a halo—around the head.
 Two metal rods then attach the ring to a well-fitted jacket.
-The halo brace may be worn for 3 months or more, depending on the severity of your spinal fracture and deformity.
+The halo brace may be worn for 3 months or more, depending on the severity of your spinal fracture and potential for spinal deformity.